-Perfect Harmony is a musical comedy about the struggle for truth, love and high school a cappella championship glory.
-Perennial powerhouse, the Acafellas, and their female classmates, the Ladies in Red, bare their dreams, hopes, and struggle to blend, as they battle to win Nationals and discover the true meaning of harmony.
+Perfect Harmony is a musical comedy about the search for truth, love, and high school a cappella championship glory.
+Perennial powerhouse, the Acafellas, and their female classmates, the Ladies in Red, share their dreams and struggle to blend, as they battle to win Nationals and discover the true meaning of harmony.

 Scenes 1-5: The first day of the school year begins, as always, with the singing of the “Alma Mater” by the school’s two a cappella groups: the world famous, all male, Acafellas and their perennially overshadowed classmates, the all female, Ladies in Red.

 Applauding them as he addresses the assembly, Dr. Mergh, the high school psychologist, cautions that while he feels the community should recognize the tremendous accomplishments of these champion boy singers – and that “the girls try hard too, of course” – he is concerned about the pressure of tight harmony singing and worries that a cappella is a cult that this year will finally be “claiming its victims”.